 If you have a specific dollar figure in mind, it’s fine to name it (as in, “I’m hoping we can raise my salary to $X”).
-But it’s also okay not to start out with a specific figure, although you should be prepared to be asked what you’re hoping for.
+But it’s also okay not to start with a specific figure, although you should be prepared to be asked what you’re hoping for.

 One tip: If you know your boss will need to get your raise approved by someone above her, like her own manager or HR, you can make it easier for her to do that by leaving her with a list of key points in your favor.
 Keep this short, though — no more than one page, with some quick bullet points that highlight your most significant new responsibilities or accomplishments.
 If you have compelling data about competitive salaries, you could include that too.

 Know what to say if the answer is “no” or “maybe.”

 If your boss doesn’t give you a firm yes and instead says she’ll think about it or will get back to you, don’t be disappointed.
 Lots of managers can’t or won’t say yes on the spot.
 But if you get a “maybe,” make sure you’re clear on what next steps are.
 Be prepared to ask something like, “Could I plan to check back with you when we meet on the 20th?”
 Alternately, if your boss is generally reliable about following up on things, you might just go with a simple, “Thanks!
 I appreciate it.”

 And if the answer is no, this is a perfect opportunity to ask, “Can you tell me what you think it would take for me to earn a raise in the future?”
 A decent manager should be able to explain what you’d need to do to earn more — which could be anything from “manage your work more autonomously” to “stop alienating all your co-workers” to “you’re at the top of the range for your position, so you’d have to be promoted to earn more money here.”